onuronsekiz/dotfiles/README.md

 # dotfiles
 awesomewm, alacritty, rofi, ranger, vim config files for voidlinux.

+support for both single screen and multi screens with different resolutions.

 config for awesomewm is heavily modified version of another user. others are my designs.